 Central to the Trust’s mission is a simple goal of connection.
 We work not just to conserve land, but to grow the connections between land and people.
-To foster this connection, our dedicated stewardship works hard to create and expand access to preserves across the East End.
+To foster this connection, our dedicated stewardship team works hard to create and expand access to preserves across the East End.
 But we need your help.

 Your gift to the East End Trails Fund will help create and maintain trails across eastern Long Island.
 When opportunities or unforeseen challenges arise, this Fund will allow us to respond quickly to the needs of our trail systems (and their immediate environment) and those of the community.